Invoice Processing Automation: A Practical Guide for Accounting Firms and Finance Teams

 Loaded labor cost

-EUR 25 per hour, drawn from Eurostat hourly labor cost figures for "professional, scientific and technical activities" in the EU (https://ec.europa.eu/eurostat/web/labour-market/labour-costs).
+Use a fully loaded hourly rate for an AP accountant including employer contributions.
+Eurostat publishes hourly labor cost figures for "professional, scientific and technical activities" in the EU (https://ec.europa.eu/eurostat/web/labour-market/labour-costs).
 Substitute your local rate.

 Year-one automation target